The Sorcerer Nobody Asked For

 1st-Level Sorcerer Feature

-You know four cantrips of your choice from the sorcerer spell list.
+Cantrips You know four cantrips of your choice from the sorcerer spell list.
 You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.
+When you gain a level in this class, you can replace one cantrip you know with a different cantrip from the Sorcerer spell list.

-You can use an arcane focus (see the Adventuring Gear section) as a spellcasting focus for your sorcerer spells.
+Spellcasting Focus.
+You can use a arcane focus as a Spellcasting Focus for your sorcerer spells.

 Sorcerous Origin